Management Degree Program Highlights

 McNeese has more than 100 student organizations and clubs on campus, including ones that compliment management majors’ academic courses.
 Get involved on campus with the Society for Human Resources (SHRM), the Entrepreneurship club and the Delta Sigma Pi co-ed professional business fraternity.

-The McNeese chapter of the Society for Human Resources (SHRM) maintains an active relationship with the local Imperial Calcasieu SHRM chapter, which offers students a connection to established professionals that handle human resources in the five-parish area.
+The McNeese chapter of the Society for Human Resources (SHRM) maintains an active relationship with the local Imperial Calcasieu SHRM chapter, which offers students a connection to established professionals that work in human resources in the five-parish area.
 This relationship provides students with leadership models, communication and support, as well as opportunities for collaboration on a variety of projects.

 The Southwest Louisiana Entrepreneurial and Economic Development (SEED) Center serves as a hub for economic development in Southwest Louisiana.
 The Center houses the Student Innovation Center and hosts the spring Undergraduate Scholar and Research Symposium, which offers students the opportunity to conduct research projects under the supervision of faculty mentors.